Samuel Powel: Powel House

 Samuel Powel's house, at 244 South 3rd Street, is a house museum run by the Philadelphia Society for the Preservation of Landmarks.
 A Georgian city house built by Charles Stedman in 1765, Powel expanded and embellished it around 1770, with carved woodwork and ornate plaster ceilings.

-George and Martha Washington were friends of the Powels, and lived next door from November 1781 to March 1782, following the Battle of Yorktown.
-At the close of Washington's presidency, Mrs. Powel bought some of the furniture from the President's House in Philadelphia.
+The Powels were friends with George and Martha Washington, and lived next door to them from November 1781 to March 1782, following the Battle of Yorktown.
+At the end of Washington's presidency, Powel's wife purchased some of the furniture from the President's House in Philadelphia.

 The rear parlor was removed from the house in 1921, and is now at the Metropolitan Museum of Art.
 The ballroom was removed from the house in 1925, and is now at the Philadelphia Museum of Art.
 Both rooms have been replicated at the house museum.